- Practice Premises

 The Symptoms of Dental Cavitation and How It Can Be Detected For Treatment

-Dental cavitation, also known as a cavitation lesion or jawbone osteonecrosis, occurs when a hole or void forms in the jawbone following a tooth extraction, typically due to incomplete healing or infection.
-Dentists like Dr. Anshuman Rawat at Advanced Dental Practices in Wrentham, Massachusetts, continue to stress the importance of detecting these cavitations as they can lead to chronic health issues when left untreated.
+Dental cavitation, also known as a cavitation lesion, FDOJ (Fatty Degenerative Osteonecrosis of the Jaw), or NICO (Neuralgia Inducing Cavitational Osteonecrosis) or jawbone osteonecrosis, occurs when a hole or void forms in the jawbone following a tooth extraction, typically due to incomplete healing or infection.
+Dentists like Dr. Anshuman Rawat at Advanced Dental Practices in Wrentham, Massachusetts, continue to stress the importance of detecting these cavitations, which can lead to chronic health issues when left untreated.

 Dental Cavitation Symptoms in Wrentham MA